GaragePolitburo/FormSI060719/README.md

 `getFormQuestion(uint256 questionId)`

-Provides text of one of the 13 form questions, identified by `questionId`, which varies between 0 and 12 (NOT 1 to 13).
+Returns text of one of the 13 form questions, identified by `questionId`, which varies between 0 and 12 (NOT 1 to 13).

  `answerQuestion(uint256 questionId, string answer)`

 Allows user to answer a question, identified by `questionId`.
 The string `answer` will be associated with this question, and stored on the blockchain.

+`getNumberOfAnswers(uint256 questionId)`

+Returns number of answers that have been entered for question `questionId`.

+`getFormAnswers(uint256 questionId, uint256 answerId)`

+Returns text of an answer to a question.
+The question is identified by `questionId` (which goes from 0 to 12), and the answer for the question is identified by `answerId` (which goes from 1 to the number of answers for that particular question).
+If there are no answers to the question, this function throws.

 ```
 getIndexfromQA(uint256 questionId, uint256 textId)
 getQAfromIndex(uint256 tokenId)
 ```
 Provides indices for question and answer text.
 Each has an ERC721 token index (`tokenId`), which starts at zero, and goes high enough to accommodate all questions and answers.
 Each also has a QA index pair (`questionId, textId`).
 The index `questionId` identifies the question and varies from 0 to 12.
 When the index `textId` is zero, the question itself is selected.
 When the index `textId` is greater than zero, it selects an answer associated with `questionId`.
 The function `getIndexfromQA(uint256 questionId, uint256 textId)` takes in a QA index pair, and returns the ERC721 token index.
 The function `getQAfromIndex(uint256 tokenId)` takes in the ERC721 token index, and returns a QA index pair.
 If any of the indices are out of bounds (using 14 for `questionId`, for example), the function reverts.

+marketDeclareForSale(uint256 tokenId, uint256 minPriceInWei)
+marketDeclareForSaleToAddress(uint256 tokenId, uint256
+            minPriceInWei, address to)
+marketWithdrawForSale(uint256 tokenId)
+marketBuyForSale(uint256 tokenId)
+marketDeclareBid(uint256 tokenId)
+marketWithdrawBid(uint256 tokenId)
+marketAcceptBid(uint256 tokenId, uint256 minPrice)
+marketWithdrawWei()
+marketPendingWithdrawals(address holder)
+marketForSaleInfoByIndex(uint256 tokenId)
+marketBidInfoByIndex(uint256 tokenId)

 The ERC721 functions are: